Disclosure Based on TCFD Recommendations

 (iii) Proposed cost reduction initiatives

-Since the scenario analysis has indicated that the total cost decreases when the unit cost of procuring renewable energy is lower than the unit carbon price, we discuss the introduction of renewable energy in addition to our current efforts toward energy conservation.
+Since the scenario analysis has indicated that the total cost decreases when the unit cost of procuring renewable energy is lower than the unit carbon price, we continue to discuss the introduction of renewable energy in addition to our current efforts toward energy conservation.

 Image of costs associated with carbon tax